wwog/lib-template/README.md

 ## template Usage

-If you use github, configure your workflow in the .github folder.
+If you use github, configure your workflow in the .github folder.github-script.you can choose **Github-script** write workflows in JavaScript

 If you don't use github, you can install husky and lint-staged to configure your workflow.